Everything You Need to Know

 Is the test taken online?

-No. The local Joint Apprenticeship and Training Committee will administer the test in-person.
+The test is usually computerized but you cannot take it at home.
+The local Joint Apprenticeship and Training Committee will administer the test in-person.
 You will be given an address to the closest local test station to take the exam.

 Can I retake the test?